 Here are some explanations:

 - .kb-zoomin : Zoom in (enlargement).
-Animation: The element starts at 1.1x its normal size and gradually grows up to 1.5x.
+Animation: the element starts at 1.1x its normal size and gradually grows up to 1.5x.

 - .kb-zoomout : Zoom back (reduction).
 Animation: the element starts at 1.5x its size and gradually returns to 1.1x.

 - .kb-zoomin-right : Zoom forward with moving to the right.
-Animation: the element grows while moving to the right (-150px in X).
+Animation: The element grows while moving to the right (-150px in X).

 - .kb-zoomout-right : Zoom back with right movement.
 Animation: the element shrinks while moving to the right (-150px in X).